-Linseed oil and salmon.
-ERA is rich in Omega 3 and 6 essential acids that make their hair shine and skin healthier.
+Flaxseed and salmon oil.
+ERA is rich in essential Omega 3 and 6 fatty acids that make their coat shine and promote healthier skin.

-Group B vitamins, natural antioxidants and zinc.
-ERA strengthens their immune system like no other.
+B-group vitamins, natural antioxidants, and zinc.
+ERA strengthens their immune system like no one else.

 With glucosamine and chondroitin that combined help keep joints healthy.

-IT'S A CAREFUL SELECTION OF FUNCTIONAL INGREDIENTS THAT HAVE PROVEN TO PROVIDE HEALTH BENEFITS, HELPING THE PROPER FUNCTIONING OF THE ORGANISM, TO LEAD A HEALTHIER LIFESTYLE AND INCREASE LIFE EXPECTANCY.
+IT IS A CAREFULLY SELECTED SET OF FUNCTIONAL INGREDIENTS THAT HAVE SHOWN TO PROVIDE HEALTH BENEFITS, HELPING THE BODY TO FUNCTION PROPERLY, MAINTAIN A HEALTHIER LIFESTYLE AND INCREASE LIFE EXPECTANCY.

-WHAT FUNCTIONAL INGREDIENTS COMPOSE IT AND WHAT DO THEY PROVIDE?
+WHAT FUNCTIONAL INGREDIENTS DOES IT CONTAIN AND WHAT DO THEY PROVIDE?

-THE ALGA ASCOPHYLLUM NODOSUM is an alga from the North Atlantic Ocean, where it grows on the rocky shores of coasts and estuaries.
-It's cultivated in Ireland, Scotland and Norway for its phlorotannin and alginic acid content, as well as being rich in other organic acids, polysaccharides, amino acids and proteins.
-The daily intake of this seaweed has been shown to reduce the formation of supragingival calculus and tartar, improving the health of teeth and gums.
+ASCOPHYLLUM NODOSUM is a seaweed from the North Atlantic Ocean, where it grows on rocky shores of coasts and estuaries.
+It is cultivated in Ireland, Scotland, and Norway for its content of florotannins and alginic acid, as well as being rich in other organic acids, polysaccharides, amino acids, and proteins.
+Daily intake of this seaweed has been shown to reduce the formation of supragingival calculus and tartar, improving dental and gum health.

-SALMON AND FLAXSEED OIL are natural sources of omega 3 and 6 fatty acids, a group of long-chain polyunsaturated fatty acids.
-Among the omega 3 fatty acids, -linolenic acid, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) stand out, and among the omega 6, linoleic acid, -linolenic acid and arachidonic acid.
-Except for arachidonic acid, the rest are essential fatty acids for the dog, that can't be synthesized in their body and must be taken from the diet.
-Omega 3 fatty acids are necessary for brain and retinal function, while omega 6 are essential for growth, reproduction and as precursors for the synthesis of prostaglandins (cellular mediators necessary for the proper functioning of the nervous, cardiovascular, reproductive and digestive).
-Both contribute to the fluidity of cell membranes and the health of the skin and hair, which act as a barrier against environmental pathogens.
-The benefits of ingesting omega 3 and 6 fatty acids, taking into account that many of them are essential, are well known and include their effect on skin health, osteoarthritis, liver problems, cardiovascular problems, cognitive function and even some types of cancer.
-Despite its benefits, it must also be taken into account that an excess is as dangerous as its lack, so extra supplementation without a veterinary prescription isn't recommended.
-Ideally, look for a formulated food that contains the necessary amounts to ensure adequate intake of omega 3 and 6.
+SALMON OIL AND FLAXSEED are natural sources of omega-3 and omega-6 fatty acids, a group of long-chain polyunsaturated fatty acids.
+Among omega-3 fatty acids, the most important are alpha-linolenic acid, eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA), while among omega-6 fatty acids, the most important are linoleic acid, alpha-linolenic acid, and arachidonic acid.
+Except for arachidonic acid, all of these are essential fatty acids for dogs, meaning that they cannot be synthesized in their bodies and must be obtained through the diet.
+Omega-3 fatty acids are necessary for brain and retina function, while omega-6 fatty acids are essential for growth, reproduction, and as precursors to the synthesis of prostaglandins (cellular mediators necessary for the proper functioning of the nervous, cardiovascular, reproductive, and digestive systems).
+Both contribute to the fluidity of cell membranes and the health of the skin and coat, which act as barriers against environmental pathogens.
+The benefits of ingesting omega-3 and omega-6 fatty acids, considering that many of them are essential, are well known and include their effect on skin health, osteoarthritis, liver problems, cardiovascular health, cognitive function, and even some types of cancer.
+Despite their benefits, it should also be noted that excess is as dangerous as deficiency, so extra supplementation is not recommended without veterinary prescription.
+Ideally, one should look for a formulated food that contains the necessary amounts to ensure adequate intake of omega-3 and omega-6.